-LESSON VI.-The Leyden Jar and other Accumulators.
+LESSON VI.-The Leyden Jar and other condensers.

-47. It was shown in previous lessons that the opposite kinds of electricity attract one another; that electricity cannot flow through glass; and that yet electricity can act across glass by induction.
-Two suspended pithballs, one electrified positively and the other negatively, will attract one another across the intervening air.
-If a plate of glass be put between them they will still attract one another, though neither they themselves nor the electricities on them can pass through the glass.
-If a pith-ball charged with - electricity be hung inside a dry glass bottle, and a rubbed glass rod be held outside, the pith-ball will rush to the side of the bottle nearest to the glass rod, being attracted by the + electricity thus brought near it.
-If a pane of glass be taken, and a piece of tinfoil be struck upon the middle of each face of the pane, and one piece of tinfoil be charged with +, and the other with - electricity, the two charges will attract one another across the glass, and will no longer be found to be free.
+47. It was shown in previous lessons that the opposite charges of electricity attract one another; that electricity cannot flow through glass; and that yet electricity can act across glass by induction.
+Two suspended pith-balls, one electrified positively and the other negatively, will attract one another across the intervening air.
+If a plate of glass be put between them they will still attract one another, though neither they themselves nor the electric charges on them can pass through the glass.
+If a pith-ball electrified with a - charge be hung inside a dry glass bottle, and a rubbed glass rod be held outside. the pith-ball will rush to the side of the bottle nearest to the glass rod, being attracted by the + charge thus brought near it.
+If a pane of glass be taken, and a piece of tinfoil be stuck upon the middle of each face of the pane, and one piece of tinfoil be charged positively, and the other negatively, the two charges will attract one another across the glass, and will no longer be found to be free.
 If the pane is set up on edge, so that neither piece of tinfoil touches the table, it will be found that hardly any electricity can be got by merely touching either of the foils, for the charges are "bound," so to speak, by each other's attractions; each charge is inducing the other.
-In fact it will be found that a great deal more of the two electricities may be put into these two pieces of tinfoil than could possibly be put into either of them if it were stuck to a piece of glass alone, and then electrified.
-In other words, the capacity of a conductor is greatly increased when it is placed near to a conductor charged with the opposite kind of electricity.
+In fact it will be found that these two pieces of tinfoil may be, in this manner, charged a great deal more strongly than either of them could possibly be if it were stuck to a piece of glass alone, and then electrified.
+In other words, the capacity of a conductor is greatly increased when it is placed near to a conductor electrified with the opposite kind of charge.
 If its capacity is increased, a greater quantity of electricity may be put into it before it is charged to a high degree of potential.
-Hence, such an arrangement for holding a large quantity of electricity may be called an accumulator of electricity.
+Hence, such an arrangement for holding a large quantity of electricity may be called a condenser or accumulator of electricity.

-48. Condensers.-Nextly, suppose we have two brass discs, A and B (Fig. 30), set upon insulating stems, and that a glass plate is placed between them.
+48. Condensers.-Next, suppose that we have two brass discs, A and B (Fig. 30), set upon insulating stems, and that a glass plate is placed between them.
 Let B be connected by a wire to the knob of an electrical machine, and let A be joined by a wire to "earth."
-The + electricity on B will act inductively across the glass plate on A, and will repel + electricity into the earth, and attract - electricity on to the nearest face of A. This - electricity on A will attract the + electricity of
+The + charge upon B will act inductively across the glass plate on A, and will repel electricity into the earth, leaving the nearest face of A negatively electrified.
+This - charge on A will attract the + charge of